 - There is no way to control the minimum time to wait between finishing an AT command and sending the next one.
-Please refer to Section 1.6, Communication between Customer Application and PLS8-X for details about timing. - The sequence of processing the AT commands may be different from the sequential order of command input. - Many AT commands cannot be concatenated (see list below).
+Please refer to Section 1.6, Communication between Customer Application and PLS8-US-R4 for details about timing. - The sequence of processing the AT commands may be different from the sequential order of command input. - Many AT commands cannot be concatenated (see list below).
 Concatenating these commands might end up with an error result code, or leads to an unexpected order of responses.

-AT command type Comment 3GPP TS 27.007 commands Cannot be concatenated with extended commands (prefix AT^S) 3GPP TS 27.005 commands (SMS) To be used standalone Commands starting with AT& To be used standalone AT+IPR To be used standalone
+AT command type 3GPP TS 27.007 commands Cannot be concatenated with extended commands (prefix AT^S) 3GPP TS 27.005 commands (SMS) To be used standalone Commands starting with AT& To be used standalone To be used standalone

-1.6 Communication between Customer Application and PLS8-X
+1.6 Communication between Customer Application and PLS8-US-R4

 After power-up or restart ensure that the UE is in ready state before trying to send any AT command or data.
-For detailed information on timing conditions, signal states and particularly the startup behavior of the PLS8-X's signal lines refer to the Hardware Interface Description [2].
+For detailed information on timing conditions, signal states and particularly the startup behavior of the PLS8-US-R4's signal lines refer to the Hardware Interface Description [2].

-Leaving hardware flow control unconsidered the Customer Application (TE) is coupled with the PLS8-X (UE) via a receive and a transmit line.
+Leaving hardware flow control unconsidered the Customer Application (TE) is coupled with the PLS8-US-R4 (UE) via a receive and a transmit line.

 Since both lines are driven by independent devices collisions may (and will) happen.
-For example, if the TE issues an AT command and the PLS8-X starts sending a URC.
+For example, if the TE issues an AT command and the PLS8-US-R4 starts sending a URC.
 This will probably cause the TE to misinterpret the URC being part of the AT command's response.
 To avoid this conflict the following measures must be taken:

-If an AT command is finished (with "OK" or "ERROR") the TE shall always wait at least 100 ms before sending the next one.
-The pause between two AT commands gives the PLS8-X the opportunity to the transmission of pending.

-The pause between two AT commands gives the PLS8-X the opportunity to the transmission of pending URCs and get necessary service.

-The TE shall communicate with the PLS8-X using activated echo (ATE1), i.e. the PLS8-X echoes characters received from the TE.
-Hence, when the TE receives the echo of the first character "A" of the AT command just sent by itself it has control both over the receive and the transmit paths.
+- If an AT command is finished (with "OK" or "ERROR") the TE shall always wait at least 100 ms before sending the next one. - The pause between two AT commands gives the PLS8-US-R4 the opportunity to the transmission of pending URCs and get necessary service. - The TE shall communicate with the PLS8-US-R4 using activated echo (ATE1), i.e. the PLS8-US-R4 echoes characters received from the TE. - Hence, when the TE receives the echo of the first character "A" of the AT command just sent by itself it has control both over the receive and the transmit paths.